Necessary conditions for feedback stabilization and safety: Conclusion

 \subsection{Acknowledgments}

-This work is supported in part by the Army Research Office (ARO) under the SLICE Multidisciplinary University Research Initiatives (MURI) Program, award W911NF1810327, and in part by grant N00014-16-1-2817, a Vannevar Bush Faculty Fellowship held by the second author, sponsored by the Basic Research Office of the Assistant Secretary of Defense for Research and Engineering.
-The authors gratefully acknowledge helpful conversations with Yuliy Baryshnikov, William Clark, George Council, and Eugene Lerman.
-We owe special gratitude to Clark for carefully reading the manuscript and making suggestions which improved its quality.
+This work is supported in part by the Army Research Office (ARO) under the SLICE Multidisciplinary University Research Initiatives (MURI) Program, award W911NF1810327, and in part by ONR grant N00014-16-1-2817, a Vannevar Bush Faculty Fellowship held by the second author, sponsored by the Basic Research Office of the Assistant Secretary of Defense for Research and Engineering.
+The authors gratefully acknowledge helpful conversations with Yuliy Baryshnikov, William Clark, George Council, Timothy Greco, Rohit Gupta, and Eugene Lerman.
+We owe special gratitude to Clark for carefully reading the manuscript and making suggestions which improved its quality, and to Gupta for bringing relevant references to our attention.
+Finally, we thank the two anonymous referees for useful suggestions.